akshaygoyal88/jquery-img-cropper/README.md

 # jquery-img-cropper
-it is image cropper plugin in jquery
+it is image cropper plugin in jquery.You can just pass size in img tag and putting rel=crop.

 Just follow index.html for usage.